salindae25/frontend-mentor/challenges/tip-calculator-app/README-template.md

-# Frontend Mentor - Calculator app solution
+# Frontend Mentor - Tip calculator app solution

-This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
+This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents